getify/Functional-Light-JS/ch5.md

 #### Performance Effects

-Often times, you'll find these kind of side-effects-that-go-unobserved being used to optimize the performance of an operation.
+You'll generally find these kind of side-effects-that-go-unobserved being used to optimize the performance of an operation.
 For example:

 ```js
 var cache = [];